Finding Your ACH Account or Routing Number

 Method 1: Check your Check!

-If you have a paper check available, you can easily find both your account and routing numbers directly on your check.
+If you have a paper check available, you can easily find your account and routing numbers directly on your check.

 As displayed below, your routing number is the 9-digit number and generally the first number at the bottom located between the two ⑆ symbols.
 Your account number is usually directly to its right and can range up to 17 digits long.